 Wendy Ray is an accomplished trial lawyer with experience in high-stakes intellectual property and complex commercial litigation.
-She is head of the firm’s Litigation Department in Los Angeles, a founder and co-head of the AI + Robotics industry group, and a member of the firm’s board of directors.
-Ms. Ray’s long track record of successfully litigating the most complicated and challenging cases has made her a sought-after litigator for some of the world’s top technology, consumer products, and media companies.
+She is a founder and co-head of the Artificial Intelligence group and a member of the firm’s board of directors.
+Wendy’s long track record of successfully litigating the most complicated and challenging cases has made her a sought-after litigator for some of the world’s top technology, consumer products, and media companies.

 Wendy counsels clients in a range of high-technology patent and trade secret matters including autonomous systems, semiconductor chips, microelectromechanical systems, digital televisions, laser and robotic medical devices, video compression, video games, and software systems.
 She has substantial experience representing both complainants and respondents before the International Trade Commission, and has also successfully litigated high-stakes trademark and copyright disputes.

-Due to her unique background as a political organizer, Ms. Ray has a keen instinct for practical and effective ways to frame cases in lay terms for judges and juries.
-Ms. Ray was one of the key partners representing Uber in the high profile Waymo v.
+Due to her unique background as a political organizer, Wendy has a keen instinct for practical and effective ways to frame cases in lay terms for judges and juries.
+Wendy was one of the key partners representing Uber in the high profile Waymo v.
 Uber trade secret litigation regarding the future of autonomous vehicles.
 After four days of trial, the case was settled on terms that were very favorable to Uber.

-Super Lawyers recognized Ms. Ray as one of the “Top Women Attorneys in Southern California.”
-In addition to her client service work, Ms. Ray serves on the board of the American Business Trial Lawyers of Los Angeles.
+Super Lawyers recognized Wendy as one of the “Top Women Attorneys in Southern California.”
+In addition to her client service work, Wendy serves on the board of the American Business Trial Lawyers of Los Angeles.
 She is a former executive committee member of California Women Lawyers and the Intellectual Property and Entertainment Law Section of the Los Angeles County Bar Association.
-Ms. Ray has succeeded in winning significant victories for her pro bono clients, including asylum in the United States and religious meals for observant prisoners.
+Wendy has succeeded in winning significant victories for her pro bono clients, including asylum in the United States and religious meals for observant prisoners.